LowbeerR/LowbeerR/README.md

 <hr>

 ### About me
 I'm a swedish student stydying IT at KTH Royal Institute of Technology.
-Here I upload my solotions to the exercises and/or projects I solve in my courses.
+Here I upload my solutions to the exercises and/or projects I solve in my courses.

 Email: